-Sadly almost 50% of marriages end in a divorce, so if you are experiencing a relationship breakdown, here are some general questions that I am often asked by my clients about the process.
+Sadly over 40% of marriages end in a divorce.
+If you are experiencing a relationship breakdown, here we answer some of the general questions we're are often asked about the process.

 The person who asks for a divorce is called the Petitioner.
 The person who is being divorced is called the Respondent.

 Anyone who has been married for over a year provided that one or other of the couple is domiciled in England and Wales or has been resident in England and Wales during the preceding year.
 It does not matter where the couple were married.